 The proposed project includes the realignment of Hamilton Avenue west of Willow Road, and the environmental review for the proposed project studies potential redevelopment of the Chevron station on the parcel to the south of Hamilton Avenue (referred to as Hamilton Avenue Parcel South) and the potential expansion of retail uses on the parcel north of Hamilton Avenue (referred to as Hamilton Avenue Parcel North).
 Hamilton Avenue parcel north is bounded by Willow Road to the east, Hamilton Avenue to the south, and the Dumbarton Rail Corridor to the north.
-Multifamily dwelling units at the 777 Hamilton Avenue property are located to the west.
-Hamilton Avenue parcel south is bounded by Hamilton Avenue to the north, Willow Road to the east, and Carlton Avenue to the west.
+Multifamily dwelling units at the 777 Hamilton Avenue to the north, Willow Road to the east, and Carlton Avenue parcel south is bounded by Hamilton Avenue to the north, Willow Road to the east, and Carlton Avenue to the west.
 To the south of the site is a 140-unit multifamily below market rate residential project that is currently under construction.